The Voitrekovsky family

 Frederick, Florinda’s father, and Herbert, her uncle, both survived four years’ service.
 When Frederick returned, he accepted a returned soldier’s farm on Norfolk Road, four miles south of Inglewood, and Felix lived with him and his family until his death.

 Felix’s headstone at the Inglewood cemetery is engraved voitre.
 The family shortened the name by deed-poll in 1936 “for practical purposes.”

 James, known to the family as Jim, was an accomplished double bass player and a keen member of the Palmerston North Salvation Army.

 James’s entry in the 1910-11 stone's wellington, hawke's bay and taranaki commercial, municipal, and general directory and new zealand annual showed that he had followed his father as a bricklayer.
 The wairarapa daily times advertised the publication as “containing 1450 pages, together with numerous Maps, corrected to date, the whole handsomely bound in cloth, gilt lettered.”
 The 12-shilling price—if ordered prior to publication—jumped to 15 shillings after printing.
-When James registered for the Second Reserves in 1914, he gave his occupation as a drainlayer.
+When James registered with the NZEF Second Reserves in 1914, he gave his occupation as a drainlayer.

 Winnie, second from the right, between Wilbur and his wife, Eva.
 Winnie's and James's daughter Ena and husband Jack Fletcher are on the left.

 A teenaged Tess with Winnie at the races.